Guide to the Examination of Research Students

 3.5

-If the thesis is to be submitted and examined in a language other than English/Welsh (permission to do so should be obtained at the time of confirmation of candidature, see Guide to Progress Monitoring of Research Students), the Executive Dean must ensure that all members of the Examining Board will be able to take a full and active part in the examination.
-The Faculty/School must submit all requests to be examined in Welsh to Education Services to arrange for translation purposes.
+If the thesis is to be submitted and examined in a language other than English/Welsh (permission to do so should be obtained at the time of confirmation of candidature, see Guide to Progress Monitoring of Research Students), the Executive Dean (or nominee) must ensure that all members of the Examining Board will be able to take a full and active part in the examination.
+The Faculty/School must submit all requests to be examined in Welsh to Education Services.

-Education Services will inform the Executive Dean whether the Examining Board has been approved.
+Education Services will inform the Executive Dean or nominee when the Examining Board has been approved.

 Faculty/School Responsibilities and Distribution of Examination Documents

-On appointment of both examiners, it is the Faculty/School’s responsibility is to supply each examiner with:
+On appointment of both examiners, it is the Faculty’s/School’s responsibility is to supply each examiner with electronic copies of:

 The Faculty/School also has responsibility to provide the contact details of each member of the Examining Board.

 An appointed Convenor and Secretary shall be responsible for ensuring that the correct administrative procedures for the submission and examination of the thesis are carried out.
-The Executive Dean of the Faculty/School concerned shall act as Convenor & Secretary or shall delegate these functions to a senior member of the staff e.g. a member of staff responsible for the management of postgraduate research students or the Chair of Research/Postgraduate Committee.
+The Executive Dean or nominee concerned shall act as Convenor & Secretary or shall delegate these functions to a senior member of the staff e.g. a member of staff responsible for the management of postgraduate research students or the Chair of Research/Postgraduate Research Board.

 8.1

-Examiners are required to conduct an oral examination for all candidates who have submitted a thesis for a research degree.
-As a rule, a resubmitted thesis must be examined by a second oral examination.
-In exceptional cases, the requirement for a second oral examination may be waived at the examiners' discretion if a pass is agreed by them on resubmission.
-In this scenario, the Chair of the Examining Board will inform the student that the requirement for a second oral examination has been waived.
-It is expected that all oral examinations would normally be held on a face-to-face basis, with all concerned present in the same room on the Swansea University campus, at the same time.
-Any exceptions would either have to be agreed as an exception or agreed to reflect the nature of the degree e.g. those students studying under Method ‘D’ (collaborative).
-If the viva examination is held via electronic means, care should be taken to ensure the conduct of the viva mirrors where possible the examination processes and procedures as if carried out in person.
+Examiners are required to conduct a viva voce examination for all candidates who have submitted a thesis for a research degree.
+As a rule, a resubmitted thesis must be examined by a second examination.
+In exceptional cases, the requirement for a second examination may be waived at the examiners discretion if a pass is agreed by them on resubmission of the Thesis.
+In this scenario, the Chair of the Examining Board will inform the student that the requirement for a second examination has been waived.

 During the examination process, the examiners shall: